Photo-$z$ Estimation with Normalizing Flow: Conclusions

-Here we summarize a few key properties of nflow-$z$.
-It models the redshift probability distribution directly, and it naturally yields a PDF for the photo-$z$ estimate.
-The redshift-color degeneracy is a physical effect limiting the accuracy of the photo-$z$ estimation. nflow-$z$ reduces the impact of this degeneracy by making the network invertible.
-Moreover, in nflow-$z$, the information is highly concentrated in the sense that the whole network is one-dimensional.
-This avoids the dilution of the redshift information in a gigantic network having excessively many degrees of freedom.
+Here, we summarize a few key properties of nflow-$z$.
+It models the redshift probability distribution directly and naturally yields a PDF for the photo-$z$ estimate.
+The redshift-color degeneracy is a physical effect limiting the accuracy of the photo-$z$ estimation. nflow-$z$ reduces the impact of this degeneracy by resolving the degeneracy into a higher-dimensional surface in latent space, thanks to the assignment of a latent variable to each training sample in the NF network structure.
+Moreover, the nflow-$z$ network is relatively simple.
+It is a 1-dimensional network for redshift and this enables the network to concentrate on the redshift information in the data.
 In practice, the simple network structure means that it takes little training and running time, so it is much less resource demanding than other competing algorithms and is easy to tune its parameters to optimize its performance.
+For example, in the CSST mock test, running the training and testing steps takes less than half an hour.

 Our tests suggest that cNSF tends to deliver smaller $\eta$ and $\snmad$ than cINN, although it seems that cNSF often gives a larger bias (this can be corrected for).
-Also we find that cNSF is more robust in the sense that it still manages to deliver good results in case of poor photometry measurements or sparse training sample.
+Also, we find that cNSF is more robust in the sense that it still manages to deliver good results in the case of poor photometry measurements or a sparse training sample.
 Consequently, we recommend cNSF instead of cINN.
-The advantages of nflow-$z$ are especially apparent in the faint end regime where the training sample is relatively spare and the data measurements are noisy.
-Thus it can be particularly useful to deep surveys or noisy datasets.
-The codes implementing nflow-$z$ are available for download on \href{https://github.com/kcc274/nflow-z.git}{GitHub}\footnote{https://github.com/kcc274/nflow-z.git}.
-They can be readily applied on other photometric datasets.
+The advantages of nflow-$z$ are especially apparent in the faint end regime where the training sample is relatively sparse, and the data measurements are noisy.
+Thus, it can be particularly useful for deep surveys or noisy datasets.
+The codes implementing nflow-$z$ are available for download on \href{https://github.com/kcc274/nflow-z.git}{GitHub}\footnote{https://github.com/kcc274/nflow-z.git} or the frozen version on Zenodo\footnote{https://doi.org/10.5281/zenodo.17595685}.
+They can be readily applied to other photometric datasets.
 We encourage readers to explore and experiment with them.